menelik7/Bamazon/README.md

 ###### At Startup

-When the Manager starts the app, he will be given the opportunity to choose from a list of menu options:
+When the Manager starts the app, he will be given the opportunity to choose from a list of menu options: `View Products for Sale`, `View Low Inventory`, `Add to Inventory`, `Add New Product`, `Delete a Product`, or `Exit`.

 ![Image of Manager Menu Options](https://menelik7.github.io/Bamazon/images/ManagerView1.PNG "Manager Menu Options")